gnailuy/gnailuy.com/_posts/2011-12-25-install-centos-via-network-without-cd-rom-and-without-usb.markdown

 diff <(grep "netinstall" md5sum.txt) <(md5sum CentOS-5.7-i386-netinstall.iso) && echo OK
 ```

 Then I extracted the `isolinux` directory in the ISO file to the `/boot` directory.
-Here I put `isolinux` in the `boot` directory just for convenience.
+Here I put it in the `boot` directory just for convenience,
-Because this is the default root directory of GRUB after we boot in to the GRUB CLI.
+because this is the default root directory of GRUB after we boot into the GRUB CLI.

 ``` bash
 mkdir tmp